dmpv/softpro-swift-styleguide/README.md

 3. **Prefer immutable values whenever possible**

    Mutable variables increase complexity, so try to keep them in as narrow a scope as possible.
 Use `map` and `compactMap` instead of appending to a new collection.
-Use `filter` instead of removing elements from a mutable collection.
+Use `filter` instead of removing elements from a mutable collection:
    ```swift
    // bad
    var results = [SomeType]()